substrate-system/request/README.md

 ```

 ### Verify a Token

 Check if a given signature matches the given public key.
 You would probably
 call this in server-side code.
 This only checks that the public key and
 signature are ok together.
 In real life you would need to check that the
-public key is something valid in your system as well as calling `verify` here.
+public key has meaning to your system in addition to calling `verify` here.

 ```ts
 test('parse header', t => {